KaiDubauskas/SortVisualizer/README.md

 ## Visualizing Sorts

 From the homepage, click <b>Start Now</b> to go to the sort visualization page.
 Here, you'll see two sliders.
 The first controls the number of elements to be sorted.
 The second slider controls the initial randomness of the list.
-A value of 1 will create a completely random list, while a value of 5 will create a near perfect lsit of descending values.
+A value of 1 will create a completely random list, while a value of 5 will create a near perfect list of descending values.